romkatv/ChunkIO/README.md

 ChunkIO is a file format with the following properties:

-  * Data is written and read in chunks.
+  * Data is written and read in chunks of arbitrary size.
   * Writes are append-only.
 Concurrent writes are disallowed.
   * Efficient chunk lookup: `O(1)` to find the first or the last chunk whose start file position is in the specified range.
   * ChunkIO files can be appended to and read in the face of corruptions and truncations.
 Corrupted chunks are ignored by readers.